icopy-site/awesome/docs/awesome/awesome-artificial-intelligence.md

 To the extent possible under law, [Owain Lewis](http://owainlewis.com) has waived all copyright and related or neighboring rights to this work.domain/zero/1.0/)

+To the extent possible under law, [Owain Lewis](http://owainlewis.com) has waived all copyright and related or neighboring rights to this work.domain/zero/1.0/)

 To the extent possible under law, [Owain Lewis](http://owainlewis.com) has waived all copyright and related or neighboring rights to this work.